University of Auckland logo

 Tests and exams

 We provide suggestions for the design and delivery of tests and exams.
-Note also the Assessment (Coursework, Tests and Examinations) Policy and Procedures and the changes to assessment policy as outlined by the University’s Omnibus Amendment statute 2023 (pp 1 – 5).
+Note also the Assessment of Courses Policy and Assessment of Courses Procedures and the changes to assessment policy as outlined by the University’s Omnibus Amendment statute 2023 (pp 1 – 5).

 Inspera Online Assessments